-And, as is the case with temple, students get the chance to interact with a rabbi with a religious voice since Temple Hillel’s only other rabbinic presence, Executive Director Daniel Levitt, is an Orthodox rabbi.
+And, as is the case with Temple, students get the chance to interact with a rabbi with a different religious voice since Temple Hillel’s only other rabbinic presence, Executive Director Daniel Levitt, is an Orthodox rabbi.

-If you interesting in supporting RRCs internship program, please contact Barbara Lissy, assistant vice president for development, at 215.566.0800, ext.
-155 or email@example.com.
+If you are interested in supporting RRC's internship program, please contact Barbara Lissy, assistant vice president of development, at 215.566.0800, ext.
+155 or firstname.lastname@example.org.